SlickYeet/SlickYeet/README.md

 - [docs.famlam.ca](https://docs.famlam.ca): A documentation site for my homelab, detailing configurations, setups, and various IT projects.
 This site helps in maintaining organized and accessible information for troubleshooting and future expansions.
 It is open-source and contributions are welcomed.
 [GitHub/Docs](https://github.com/famlam-ca/hhn-documentation)

 🎓 **Education**:
-Currently pursuing my studies in Computer Information Systems Administration (CISA) at BCIT.
-Particularly interested in System Administration and Integration.
+Former BCIT Computer Information Systems Administration (CISA) student.
+Passionate about System Administration and Integration.

 🌟 **Interests**:
 Outside of tech, I enjoy going to the gym and staying active.
 Always up for a chat about IT or web dev.